 – Keep your hand loose and relaxed as you work in order to make a more realistic-looking tree.

-Botanical Illustration Collection
+Botanical Illustrations Collection